 Walsh's 49ers finished the regular season with 13 wins while Forrest Gregg, during his second season as the Bengals head coach, posted a 12-4 record and the AFC Championship.
 Bill Walsh would face his former team for the first time in Super Bowl XVI.

 Including Super Bowl XVI and Super Bowl XXIII, Walsh would go on to post a perfect 5-0 record against Cincinnati.

 "By the time we got to those games, I didn't even think of the history," he said.
 "We were just playing another team.
 But when the plane took off the first time we beat them in Cincinnati, I looked back down and I was euphoric.
 I just sat there quietly.
 It was snowing down there.
 Lights on.
 We were gone."

 Walsh's Hall of Fame resume is well known.
 Three Super Bowls.
 A .609 regular season career winning percentage, the Roy Oswalt of the Cincinnati Bengals and a dynasty in San Francisco.
 A coaching tree that includes names like Mike Holmgren, Sam Wyche, George Seifert, Jim Fassel and Dennis Green with Walsh at the head of the table.
 And that tree keeps growing today with names like Andy Reid, John Fox, Mike Shanahan, Jeff Fisher, Brian Billick, Jack Del Rio, Mike Tomlin, Rod Marinelli and former coaches like Tony Dungy, Jon Gruden and Steve Mariucci.

 You never know what could have happened if Bill Walsh succeeded Paul Brown.
-The West Coast offense is probably never named the West Coast offense and instead of selecting Eddie Brown in the 1985 NFL Draft, the Bengals select wide receiver Jerry Rice, who the 49ers selected two picks later.
+The West Coast offense probably never would have been named the West Coast offense and instead of selecting Eddie Brown in the 1985 NFL Draft, the Bengals likely would have selected wide receiver Jerry Rice, who the 49ers selected two picks later.